sstelfox/stelfox.net/content/knowledge_base/linux/sendmail.md

 ## Configure

-Any configuration changes need to be 're-compiled' by the m4 processor.
-This is available in the sendmail-cf package which can be install using the following
+Any configuration changes need to be `re-compiled` by the m4 processor.
+This is available in the `sendmail-cf` package which can be install using the following
 command:

 ```
 yum install sendmail-cf -y
 ```

+[1]: ../postfix/